up-do/tahoe/README.rst

    mkdir some-storage-dir
    stack build
-   stack exec -- tahoe-lafs-storage-server --storage-path some-storage-dir
+   stack exec -- tahoe-great-black-swamp --storage-path some-storage-dir

 Inspect the version of your new GBS server::